 In LAC, the non-tradeable IndexAmericas created by the IDB and IDB Invest in partnership with S-Network Global Indexes recognizes the 100 most sustainable publicly traded companies operating in the region.
 Using data provided by Thomson Reuters and proprietary IDB Group indicators, IndexAmerica uses more than 400 indicators to evaluate companies.
-This index applies social indicators to evaluate corporate activities that reduce poverty, improve social wellbeing, and advance equitable employment opportunities with a special focus on vulnerable groups like women, indigenous communities, and other minority groups.
-Under this gender subset a special focus is given to gender with specific indicators ranging from the leadership commitment, to the focus of the product/service or the transparency and reporting.
-In 2018, the top 10 companies in the gender subset with a presence in LAC include: Diageo, Millicom, Kering, Intel, Carrefour, Peugeot, Praxair, Henkel Ag &Co, Merck, and Repsol.
+This index applies social indicators to evaluate corporate activities that reduce poverty, improve social wellbeing, and advance equitable employment opportunities.
+IndexAmericas also includes a specificgender subset with 20 criteria grouped in three pillars: the workplace, the market, and the community.
+In 2018, the top 10 companies in the gender subset with a presence in LAC include: Diageo, Millicom, Kering, Intel, Carrefour, Peugeot, Praxair, Henkel Ag &Co, Merck, and Repsol.91